|

 In 1987, a British Social Attitudes Survey found that three-quarters of the population thought homosexuality was "always or mostly wrong".

-Just 11 per cent of the UK population in those days said it was "never wrong".
+Just 11% of the population in those days thought it "never wrong".

-now knighted and their leader, introduced a clause in the House of Commons that would repeal this appaulling and cruel law.
+now knighted and their leader, introduced a clause in the House of Commons that would repeal this appalling and cruel law.

 He said that Section 28 left young people feeling "alone and vulnerable".